CreateSchema - Create a gene-by-gene schema

 • The cds_coordinates.tsv file contains the coordinates (genome unique identifier, contig identifier, start position, stop position, protein identifier attributed by chewBBACA, and coding strand (chewBBACA<=3.2.0 assigns 1 to the forward strand and 0 to the reverse strand and chewBBACA>=3.3.0 assigns 1 and -1 to the forward and reverse strands, respectively)) of the CDSs identified in each genome.

-• The invalid_cds.txt file contains the list of alleles predicted by Prodigal that were excluded based on the minimum sequence size value and presence of ambiguous bases.
+• The invalid_cds.txt file contains the list of alleles predicted that were excluded based on the minimum sequence size value and presence of ambiguous bases.